EzgiTastan/reeborg_maze/README.md

 2. Clone this repository to your local machine.
 3. Open the project directory in your preferred Python IDE or text editor.
 4. Run the `main.py` script.

-## Acknowledgments
-Special thanks to Reeborg's World for providing the interactive programming environment used in this project.